This post may contain affiliate links.

 Raw Feeding 101 and other Resources

-And if you're interested in moving towards DIY raw feeding, check out the Raw Feeding 101 online course, which is an easy guide that will help you transition your dog to raw with less stress, confusion, and anxiety.
+If you're interested in moving towards DIY raw feeding, check out the Raw Feeding 101 online course, which is an easy guide that will help you transition your dog to raw with less stress, confusion, and anxiety.
+Scott Jay Marshall II also offers meal formulation services as well.

 - Learn more here: Raw Feeding 101